 We provide the following services:

-- For information about filming in Kent if you are a student, please visit the Student Portal.
+- Information about locations filming in Kent & Medway for students via the Student Portal.

 In terms of serving the county of Kent, we set ourselves high standards and strive to achieve the following priorities: